is-project-4th-year/build-your-portfolio-github-workflow-essentials-keyaochieng/Assignment.md

 Caption: A pull request I created when adding the responsive navbar, showing the changes before merging to main.

 E. Merge Conflict Resolution

-Caption: This screenshot shows how I resolved a merge conflict when rebasing the About page branch onto the updated main.